opnfv/fuel/docs/installation-instruction.rst

 ------------------------

-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Brahmaputra release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Colorado release can be found at *Reference: 2*

 Building the ISO image
 ----------------------

 Alternatively, you may build the Fuel .iso from source by cloning the opnfv/fuel git repository.
-To retrieve the repository for the Brahmaputra release use the following command:
+To retrieve the repository for the Colorado release use the following command:

 $ git clone https://gerrit.opnfv.org/gerrit/fuel

-Check-out the Brahmaputra release tag to set the HEAD to the baseline required to replicate the Brahmaputra release:
+Check-out the Colorado release tag to set the HEAD to the baseline required to replicate the Colorado release:

-$ git checkout brahmaputra.1.0
+$ git checkout colorado.1.0

 Go to the fuel directory and build the .iso: